 As shown above, the working device has the required registry keys configured.
 But why doesn’t it exist on that other device?
 Normally all working building ADMX settings (not ingested ADMX files) should be available inside the c:\windows\policydefinitions folder

-Like you probably have noticed in the picture above, It doesn’t exist.
+As you probably have noticed in the picture above, the Feeds.admx file doesn’t exist.
 I can tell you a very long story or just how it is…

 When talking on the TechNet Forum and looking at the Event log which was shared we determined that on his devices there was something else going wrong.

 MDM PolicyManager: Policy is rejected by licensing, Policy: (FeedsEnabled), Area: (Feeds), Result:(0x82B00006) Unknown Win32 Error code: 0x82b00006.

 So it really looks like this Settings Catalog Policy is only supported on Windows 10 Enterprise/Education devices?
 Even when the Microsoft Documentation of the CSP is telling us it is supported on Windows 10 Pro devices

 But I guess it all depends on which Windows 10 build version you are using.
 A lot of settings aren’t supported on Windows 10 20H2 in combination with Business licenses.
 A lot of these settings catalog features will only be available in 21H2!